Why Digital Transformation Fails

-The problem is, ask five people to define digital transformation, and you’ll get ten answers :)
+So what is digital transformation?
+The problem is, ask five people to define digital transformation and you’ll get ten answers :)

 Unfortunately, too many people believe it’s all about installing the latest software.
 Of course, it involves software; that’s the digital part.
 But installing software isn’t the endgame; improving business value is!

 The pandemic has accelerated the need for digital transformation as it has forced organizations to adapt and improve.

 Recent trends show that many have taken this time to invest in improving processes, upgrading systems, and investing in software to raise productivity and to save money.